We have discussed Introduction to Binary Tree in set 1. In this post, properties of binary are discussed.

 L <= 2l-1 [From Point 1] l = ⌈ Log2L ⌉ + 1 where l is the minimum number of levels.

-5) In Binary tree, number of leaf nodes is always one more than nodes with two children.
+5) In Binary tree where every node has 0 or 2 children, number of leaf nodes is always one more than nodes with two children.

 L = T + 1 Where L = Number of leaf nodes T = Number of internal nodes with two children

 In the next article on tree series, we will be discussing different types of Binary Trees and their properties.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 - Binary Tree | Set 3 (Types of Binary Tree)

 - Binary Tree | Set 1 (Introduction)